Ezku/equanimous-tribble/content/1-introduction/1-background-and-motivation.md

 The *practice-based approach* of organizational research looks at knowledge as acquired in participation, or knowing as something that is inseparable from doing \citep{nicolini2003knowing}.
 Practicing can be viewed as a transformative process: not only is there an equivalence between knowing and practicing, but knowledge transforms itself through use \citep{gherardi2011organizational}.
 Practices are social institutions that are sustained by their use within a sociomaterial context.
 They exist in a continuous state of becoming and responding to an unfolding reality, whereby learning can be understood as a recursive process of interaction between the practice and its practitioners.

 The research described in this paper aims to describe the daily as a practice in the context of lean software development.
 Account of the practice will be given through a case study, elucidating both how a daily happens and what the outcomes are.
-In other words: against the background of lean principles, *what exactly is the use of a daily?*
+In other words: against the background of lean principles and through the lens of practice, *what exactly is the use of a daily?*